SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 - Coop and other Player interaction:
 - Map and Zones:
 - Bug Fixes:

+ 1. (1)[Unconfirmed] Add a respawn option with no penalty -> You may respawn from the menu (whilst still alive) with no penalty of face loss, however it will put your raid on a cooldown if you were in one.
+Just a nice fix to getting stuck, or any bugs showing up in the current beta (unnaccessible rackets etc) No words from the devs yet.

 - Triad and NPCS:
+1. (5)[Unconfirmed] Animation fixes for NPCS (most are great) -> Kissing animation is needed, as npcs will rub their faces together (lol).
+Other than that I haven't found any animations that need fixes yet.
 - Social Interaction and Romances:
 - Missions and Gamemodes (Raid included):
 - Community Input: